weeberific/IsekaiLoversList/index.md

 *Description:* Thousands of players are trapped in an MMORPG, and must work together to reform society and try to navigate their new world

-*Comments:* Overall a great show, it definitely has its flaws, like the newbie arc in the 2nd season, and season 3 didn't accomplish a lot, but it has lots of unique ideas and does the ""trapped in an MMORPG"" really well, with a great mastermind MC
+*Comments:* Overall a great show, it definitely has its flaws, like the newbie arc in the 2nd season, and season 3 didn't accomplish a lot, but it has lots of unique ideas and does the " trapped in an MMORPG" really well, with a great mastermind MC